-First, the Breadman® mixes the ingredients.
+First, the Breadman® mixes the ingredients for one minute.
 Then, it begins the Kneading process.
 During this process, the yeast begins to activate, and normally the Viewing Window begins to fog.
 (This will clear so you can see the progress of your loaf.)
 The Breadman® will stop kneading after a few minutes to let the dough rise before baking.

-Before the end of the Kneading process, for Basic, Whole Wheat and French cycles, the Breadman® beeps several times to let you know this is the time to add any fruit and nuts.
+Eight minutes before the end of the Kneading process, the Breadman® beeps to let you know this is the time to add any fruit and nuts.